 Court Records are public records and available to anyone.
 Court Records include a court case file containing a court docket and any of the documents and filings filed in the case.
 You can access the court records on the website, or at the Lincoln County Clerk of Court office in the county where the case was filed.

 Each state maintains a record of their state citizen’s criminal history.
 These state databases are connected so you are able to track criminal backgrounds from another state.
-You are able to go to courthouse and check in person, or check online.
+You are able to go to the courthouse and check in person or you can check online.
 It helps to know the county, and if the crime was in a different state entirely, you may have to pay a fee for a more comprehensive search.

 - Driving Under the Influence (DUI).

 - Drug crimes like possession or trafficking.